Back

 Automatic reminders before sessions, cancellation management: an integrated calendar reduces no-shows and streamlines practice organization.

 Health data is subject to strict regulations.
-Your software must be hosted on a certified server and comply with applicable privacy laws.
+Your software must be hosted on infrastructure that meets the applicable health data requirements in your country.
 Non-negotiable.

 3. Classic software vs AI software

 The fundamental difference: classic software helps you work faster.
-AI software like DAISY does the work for you — and you validate.
+AI software does the work for you — and you validate.

 What is your patient volume?